AmYnM/React/README.md

     	{
     		page: "home",
     		description:
     			"I am a backend developer with expertise in Node.js.
-I have experience in building scalable, secure and reliable web applications using various frameworks and technologies.",
+I have experience in building scalable, secure and reliable web applications using various frameworks and technologies.
+I enjoy solving complex problems and learning new skills.
+I am passionate about creating high-quality code that follows best practices and industry standards.
+I am always looking for new challenges and opportunities to grow as a developer.",
-    		keywords: ["Tharindu", "Tharindu N", "Tharindu Nayanajith"],
+    		keywords: ["Ameen", "Ameenul", "Ameenul Muthaliff"],
     	},
     ];
     ```